About Me

 I was inspired by the work that Doulas do, so I became committed to completing Doula training during my second postpartum period so that I could provide mothers with the same support that made all the difference for me and give back to my community.
 I believe this path has given me the ability to impact individual families.
 My work as a doula is grounded in empathy, integrity, and respect for each family’s unique story.
 I believe birth should not be rooted in fear, but in knowledge, compassion, and trust.

 In 2025, after witnessing many of my clients struggle to secure midwifery care during pregnancy, I founded AMEA – the Alliance for Midwifery Education & Access, a grassroots initiative dedicated to improving access to midwifery care in Ontario.
-AMEA focuses on advocating and lobbying for the expansion of midwifery education opportunities across the region, merging my political background with my passion for perinatal care.
-Over the next several months, this advocacy work will be a central focus of my efforts.
+AMEA focuses on advocating for the expansion of midwifery education opportunities across Eastern & Northern Ontario, merging my political background with my passion for perinatal care.
+I have collaborated with academic institutions, conducted over 100 stakeholder consultations, and advanced policy discussions at the provincial level on expanding midwifery education and access to care.